GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 }
 ```

-The first line is another [Attribute Marco](https://api.rocket.rs/v0.5-rc/rocket/attr.launch.html) which generates a `async fn main() { ... }` function stub of code for the application.
+The first line is another [Attribute Macro](https://api.rocket.rs/v0.5-rc/rocket/attr.launch.html) which generates a `async fn main() { ... }` function stub of code for the application.
-Because of this, our applications code doesn't need a main function.
+Because of this, our application's code doesn't need a main function.
 This attribute wraps our `rocket` function which acts like a "Rocket Builder".

 ```rust